RParedesPalacios/ComputerVisionLab/README.md

 # ComputerVisionLab
-Exercises and exampes of my Computer Vision subject with Deep Learning
+Exercises and examples of my Computer Vision subject with Deep Learning